Why do we need this research?

-At the moment, many couples will only be investigated after they have suffered 3 miscarriages.
-This causes unimaginable, and unnecessary, pain for the women this system affects.
+We still don’t know enough about why some women experience multiple miscarriages.
+In addition, different hospitals have different standards of care for women who have had a miscarriage.
+For example, many couples will only be investigated after they have had 3 miscarriages.
+This system causes unimaginable, and unnecessary, pain for the women affected.

 Tommy’s wants this to change.
+We want to standardise care so that everyone receives the best possible support, no matter where they live.
 Instead of simply counting how many babies a woman has lost, we want an approach that will take many different risks into account.
 That way, we can try and say how likely a woman is to miscarry in the future, and if possible, stop it from happening.